jake314159/NodeApiQuick/readme.md

 ### Two

-By doing a package specific function
+By doing a package specific function (supplied in the extra paramiter)

 ```javascript
 api.addPackage('date',